Soranosuke2001/2420_week11_Lab/README.md

 6. Check if the directories exist in the backup-server by using the `tree` command in your home directory.
 The screenshot below shows the `backups` directory being created after running the command `sudo systemctl start backup-dir.service`.

 ![backup-server directory after running backup-dir.service](images/ss8.png)

-**Trouble Shooting Steps:**

-- If you are getting the error message `Host Key Verification Failed`, edit the `/opt/backdir/backup-dir` and use the following command instead of the original rsync command:

-	`rsync -aPv -e "ssh -o StrictHostKeyChecking=no -i $SSH_FILE" ${DIRECTORIES[@]} $BACKUP_HOST_NAME@$IP_ADDRESS:$DESTINATION`

-- If you are getting the error message `rsync Permission Denied (publickey)`, then either:

-  1. You are using the wrong ssh keypair file to connect

-  2. You did not set up the ssh keypair correctly

-- For more information on the `rsync` command, you can refer to the man page by typing in the command `man rsync`.

 You have now successfully created a service file to run the backup-dir script.